Wharton Innovation Doctoral Symposium

-This event, which occurs annually in October, is organized by the Mack Innovation Doctoral Association and supported by the Mack Institute, the Wharton Doctoral Office, and the Graduate and Professional Student Assembly of University of Pennsylvania.
+This event, now occurring annually in March, is organized by the Mack Innovation Doctoral Association and supported by the Mack Institute, the Wharton Doctoral Office, and the Graduate and Professional Student Assembly of University of Pennsylvania.

 If you have any questions, please email the organizing committee at firstname.lastname@example.org.

 Dan is a doctoral student at the Wharton School’s Management Department.
 He has a B.S. in Accounting, a Master’s in Accounting from the College of William & Mary, and an MBA from Brigham Young University.
 Prior to returning to school, Dan worked as a CPA for EY in Palo Alto, CA, and Washington, DC, and then as a consultant for small distressed firms in Utah.
 His research interests include technology innovation, industry change, sensing, forecasting accuracy, and political ideology.

 Jason is a second-year doctoral student in the Management Department at the Wharton School.
 His research interest includes entrepreneurship and technology innovation.